-When the trigger is fired, the lead gets assigned to a specific Pipeline Stage.
+When the trigger is fired, the prospect gets assigned to a specific Pipeline Stage.

-Common use case: when a lead reaches a Heat Score of 70, it gets moved in the SQL stage.
+Common use case: when a prospect reaches a Heat Score of 70, it gets moved to the SQL stage.

-Common use case: when the lead watches a pre-recorded demo, the pre-sale SDRs receive a recommendation to follow up.
+Common use case: when the prospect watches a pre-recorded demo, the pre-sale SDRs receive a follow-up recommendation.

 Send email notification